divad1196/OdooCpp/README.md

 * std=c++11
 * libcurl

+#### Tests

+Tests are done using [Catch2](https://github.com/catchorg/Catch2) C++ testing framework.
+It is BDD-style and header-only.
+This comes with the recursive clone and is not mandatory for the library to work.

 #### Included thirdparty
 Those library are included as git submodules, nothing needs to be done
 * [OdooRPC](https://github.com/divad1196/OdooRPC): minimal version of this library